 Italy lovers and everyone longing for a virtual tour of Italy will find incredible resources available at their fingertips.
 At the time I’m writing this article, Italy is under exceptional political measures reducing the freedom to travel.
 In some Italian regions, including Lazio, which is the region where Rome is, citizens can’t move out of the municipality they reside in.
 Most of the tips I’m sharing with you so that you can take a virtual trip to Italy, I’ve applied myself to keep my motivation high during this global crisis.
-I will expand on the following ways of visiting Italy from the comfort of your couch or bed: reading Italian novels, watching Italian movies, planning your trip to Italy in detail, studying the Italian language, taking online tours of the Italian museums, learning an Italian art, discovering Italian handicraft, and reading Italian travel blogs.
+I will expand on the following ways of visiting Italy from the comfort of your couch or bed: reading Italian novels, watching Italian movies, planning your trip to Italy in detail, studying the Italian language, taking online tours of the Italian museums and monuments in Italy, learning an Italian art, discovering Italian handicraft, and reading Italian travel blogs.

 Read Italian novels

 Passionate travelers from all over the world have something in common.
 Before they were able to travel, they all read about distant places and people in books or magazines and desired to see them in person.
 Let’s compare travel magazines and novels from a specific country: the purpose of writing is very different.
 Travel magazines inspire you to travel somewhere; they sell you a destination or an adventure.
 They know you love traveling and you’re about to plan your next trip.
 Novels are something else.
 If you read an Italian novel set in a particular historical period you access the mind and the heart of the author.
 A novel sounds more fantastic compared to a journal, but in a deeper look, this isn’t the case.
 When you read a novel, you walk in the writer’s shoes, you take a journey so special you wouldn’t be able to take it in real life!
 I’ve written an article about some popular Italian novels you can get in English immediately.